 The WHG analysis utilized a sea level change projection consistent with those being applied across the Commonwealth of Massachusetts and published by Mass CZM of 4.29 feet by 2070.
 This sea level rise assumes the Representative Concentration Pathway (RCP) 8.5 and was developed specifically for the Commonwealth of Massachusetts (DeConto and Kopp, 2017).
-While this sea level change projection exceeds the three USACE curve projections for 2070, it falls within the range of NOAA's 2017 predictions (Figure B3-8, Table B3-3).
+While this sea level change projection exceeds the three USACE curve projections for 2070, it falls within the range of NOAA's 2017 predictions (Table B3-3).
 The projection of 4.29 feet is between the NOAA 2017 Intermediate-High (3.79 ft) and NOAA 2017 High (5.16 ft) estimates.
-Because USACE policy allows for the consideration of additional curves, the projection of 4.29 ft used in the WHG analysis was adopted for approximation of future shoreline position and estimation of future erosional losses at Town Neck and Springhill Beaches, as described in Section 3.2-3.4 and Appendix C, Chapter 2.2-2.3.
+Use of the projection of 4.29 ft was limited to the WHG analyses for approximating future shoreline position and estimation of future erosional losses at Town Neck and Springhill Beaches, as described in Section 3.2-3.4 and Appendix C, Chapter 2.2-2.3.